Bypassing AWS WAF with Proof-of-Work Token Generation

 session.cookies.set("aws-waf-token", token, domain=bare_domain, path="/")

-# Also pass as header on the retry request
+# Also pass as a header on the retry request

 return {"x-aws-waf-token": token}